 Did you know there are 5,343 terms used to describe retail sales events?
-In 5,000 Best Sale and Promotion Terms Ever Compiled, we expand upon most of them and why they work so well to attract customers and get them to buy products.
-The list below is the 20 most popular of these sale event names—the ones that have proven time and time again that customers just can’t resist them.
+Each has its purpose to work well to attract customers and get them to buy products.
+The list below is the 20 most popular of these sale event names — the ones that have proven time and time again that customers just can’t resist them.

 Extra Discounts on Already Reduced Merchandise